Director of Player Development

-Formerly the head coach for Bowling Green State University’s men’s ice hockey team, Scott Paluch joined USA Hockey as a regional manager of the American Development Model in June 2009.
-In that role, he provides a blueprint for optimal athlete development focusing on age-appropriate training and long-term athlete development principles for the states of Alabama, Arkansas, Florida, Georgia, Indiana, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Ohio, western Pennsylvania, South Carolina, Tennessee, Virginia and West Virginia.
+Formerly the head coach for Bowling Green State University’s men’s ice hockey team, Scott Paluch joined USA Hockey as a regional manager of the American Development Model in June 2009, before being named director of player development in November 2022.
+In this role, he provides a blueprint for optimal athlete development focusing on age-appropriate training and long-term athlete development principles for the states of Alabama, Arkansas, Florida, Georgia, Indiana, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Ohio, western Pennsylvania, South Carolina, Tennessee, Virginia and West Virginia.

 The Bowling Green graduate spent seven seasons (2002-09) as a head coach for his alma mater, leading the Falcons to their most wins in 13 years in 2007-08.
 Prior to his time at Bowling Green, Paluch served as an assistant coach at Boston College from 1994-2002.
 During his time there, the Eagles made four consecutive NCAA Men’s Frozen Four appearances from 1997-2001, and captured the NCAA Division I National Championship in 2001.